thomashastings/droidian-jasmine-guide/README.md

 **With `Slot B` as active:**
 - Install zip file: `jasmine_sprout_stock_android9.zip`
-- Now switch back to `Slot A` and boot TWRP again
+- Now switch back to `Slot A` and boot TWRP again (must boot again, switching is not enough)

 **With `Slot A` as active:**
-- Install image: `boot.img` to `Boot` partition
+- Install zip file: `droidian-rootfs-api28gsi_arm64_YYYYMMDD.zip`
-- Install zip file: `droidian-rootfs-api28gsi_arm64_20210531.zip`
+- Install zip file: `droidian-devtools_arm64_YYYYMMDD.zip`
-- Install zip file: `droidian-devtools_arm64_20210531.zip`
+- Install zip file: `jasmine-adaptation-YYYYMMDD.zip`
-- Go back to the main menu and reboot to `System` (TWRP might complain that there is no OS installed, but that's fine)
+- Go back to the main menu and reboot to `System`
 - The first boot may take longer, and at least one spontaneous reboot is expected during the process
 - If all goes well, your phone will boot to the Droidian lock screen, the unlock code is `1234`
 - Installation is complete